To be eligible to be interviewed for one of our two positions, the applicant must:

 - Achieve a three-digit score of at least 200 on either, or both, USMLE Step 2 and Step 3 exams (or comparable COMLEX score) and have passed Step 2 CS.

-- Participate in the National Resident Matching Program (NRMP), and submit a completed application online through the ERAS system no later than December 31
+- Participate in the National Resident Matching Program (NRMP), and submit a completed application online through the ERAS system no later than two weeks after applications are available to submit.
+Applications submitted later will be reviewed, but scheduling will already be underway.

 - U.S. citizenship, or maintain appropriate visa status (determination of eligibility of applicants as related to U.S. Citizenship and Immigration Services (USCIS) approvals of appropriate non-immigrant visa eligibility will be made based on ECFMG and Department of State (DOS) requirements for the J-1 visa).
 We do not sponsor H-1B visas.